Amatofrancesco99/KNN-OpenMPI/README.md

 When the program has finished running, both the obtained train and test accuracy are displayed, in order to assess some simple performance metrics.
 Please note that some improvements can be implemented in further iterations, such as:
-- normalize the features in order to weight all of them in the same manner;
 - specify other distance functions (not just the Euclidean one);
 - obtain better performance metrics (like confusion matrix, instead of just overall accuracy), to better understand whether the obtained model is more polarized in recognizing a specific class with respect to another.